deepaktalwardt/interview-prep-cpp/README.md

 #### LeetCode
 90. :white_circle: [70-climbing-stairs.cpp](LeetCode/70-climbing-stairs.cpp) _Hint: To get to the current step, you can either take a single 1-step from the previous one, or a single 2-step from the previous to previous one._

+91. :white_circle: [746-min-cost-climbing-stairs.cpp](LeetCode/746-min-cost-climbing-stairs.cpp) _Hint: Cost of climbing to current step is sum of cost of being on this step and minimum of either the cost of coming from previous step or previous to previous step._